Diyshift/3D-Printer/Stealthburner Thermistor Toolheads/readme.md

-# Stealthburner Heatsink Thermistor Mod
+# Stealthburner Heatsink Thermistor Mod for Dragon Hotends
  ### Allows you to monitor the temperature of your heatsink where it mounts to the toolhead.
 Klipped can be configured to shutdown if this gets too hot in the event of a hotend fan failure.

 <img src="./Images/thermistor.jpeg" width=600>